Wpenga/QvPersonal/README.md

 This repo is my personal rewrite of Qv2ray using [Qv2rayBase](https://github.com/moodyhunter/Qv2rayBase), hard forked from `Shadowsocks-NET/Qv2ray`

+## Compile Dependencies

+- Qt6
+  - 6.1 for Linux
+  - 6.2 for Windows and macOS (for QtNetwork TLS backend plugins)
+- CMake 3.20.0 (cmake_path command for Windows plugin deployment)
+- gRPC, Protobuf (V2RayCorePlugin, can be omitted if not used)
+- OpenSSL (for OpenSSL QtNetwork TLS backend plugin)

 ## OS support status:

 - ArchLinux: **Tested and Working**